Guidelines for application

 What is expected from the industrial partner?

+The industrial partner is a Finnish company.
 The industrial partner is expected to provide working facilities and infrastructure for the postdoc for a 12-month stay.
 The industrial host will also provide supervision for the postdoc researcher throughout the project.

 In the application form, we ask the industrial partner to provide basic information about the industrial host (company) and the supervisor (a short cv is needed as an attachment).
 In addition, we ask the representative of the industrial host to describe the in-kind contribution to the project and project’s anticipated impact for the company.